adityasingh770/connect-four-game/README.md

 # connect_four_game
 It’s the classic game you love to play with your friends and family.
-Can you connect four of your coloured disks by dropping them into the holder before your opponent does?
+Can you connect four of your colored disks by dropping them into the holder before your opponent does?